 Management has primary responsibility for the Company's financial statements and its reporting process, including the Company's internal control system.
-The independent auditors are responsible for auditing the Company's financial statements and expressing an opinion as to the conformity of such statements with accounting principles generally accepted in the United States, as well as auditing the Company's internal controls over financial reporting.
+The independent registered public accounting firm is responsible for auditing the Company's financial statements and expressing an opinion as to the conformity of such statements with accounting principles generally accepted in the United States as well as to audit the Company's internal controls over financial reporting.

-The Audit Committee's role is to assist the Board of Directors in oversight of the Company's financial reporting process including annual audits and quarterly reviews of the Company's financial statement filings, and audits of internal controls over financial reporting.
-The Committee has direct responsibility for the appointment, compensation and oversight of the Company's independent auditors.
+The Audit Committee's role is to assist the Board of Directors in oversight of the Company's financial reporting process including annual audits and quarterly reviews of its financial statement filings, and audits of internal controls over financial reporting.
+The Committee has sole responsibility for the appointment, compensation and oversight of the Company's independent registered public accounting firm.
 The Committee is composed of five directors, all of whom have been determined by the Board of Directors to be "independent" and "financially literate" as defined under applicable securities laws and rules of the New York Stock Exchange, and operates under a written charter adopted by the Board of Directors.
-The Committee held eight regular meetings during 2004.
+A copy of the Audit Committee charter is attached hereto as Appendix A. The Committee held ten meetings during 2005.

-The Audit Committee has reviewed and discussed the audited financial statements of the Company for the three years ended December 31, 2004 with management and with Deloitte & Touche LLP ("Deloitte & Touche"), the Company's independent auditors for 2004.
+The Audit Committee has reviewed and discussed the audited financial statements of the Company for the three years ended December 31, 2005 with management and with Deloitte & Touche LLP ("Deloitte & Touche"), the Company's independent registered public accounting firm for 2005.
 In addition, the Committee has held discussions with Deloitte & Touche covering the matters required by Statement of Auditing Standards No. 61 (Communication with Audit Committees), as amended.
 The Committee asked Deloitte & Touche to present to the Committee any unusual items observed during their quarterly reviews of the Company's interim results.
-No such items were presented during 2004.
-The Committee has also received the written disclosures and the letter from Deloitte & Touche required by Independence Standards Board Standard No. 1 (Independence Discussions with Audit Committees), and has held discussions with Deloitte & Touche
+No such items were presented during 2005.
+The Committee has also received the written disclosures and the letter from Deloitte & Touche required by Independence Standards Board Standard No. 1 (Independence Discussions with Audit Committees), and has held discussions with Deloitte & Touche regarding their independence.

 The Audit Committee discussed with the Company's chief internal audit executive and with Deloitte & Touche representatives the overall scope and plans for their respective audits, and met with each of them to discuss the results of their examinations, their evaluations of the adequacy of the Company's internal controls and disclosure controls and procedures, and the overall quality of the Company's financial reporting.
-Separate private meetings without management present were also held with the Company's chief internal audit executive and with representatives of Deloitte & Touche at four meetings of the Committee in 2004.
-The Committee also met privately with the Company Ombudsman at three of its 2004 meetings.
+Separate private meetings without management present were also held with the Company's chief internal audit executive and with representatives of Deloitte & Touche at six meetings of the Committee in 2005.
+The Committee also held four regularly scheduled private meetings with the Company Ombudsman.
+The Ombudsman is responsible for handling concerns and inquiries regarding compliance matters, including any submissions regarding the Company's accounting, internal controls and auditing, as required by Sarbanes-Oxley.

-In reliance on the Audit Committee's reviews and discussions with management and the independent auditors as discussed above, the Committee recommended that the Board of Directors include the audited financial statements of the Company in the Company's Annual Report on Form 10-K for the year ended December 31, 2004 for filing with the Securities and Exchange Commission.
+In reliance on the Audit Committee's reviews and discussions with management and the independent registered public accounting firm as discussed above, the Committee recommended that the Board of Directors include the audited financial statements of the Company in the Company's Annual Report on Form 10-K for the year ended December 31, 2005 for filing with the Securities and Exchange Commission.